flairNLP/fundus/docs/how_to_contribute.md

 Usually, the publisher's sitemaps are located at the end of `<publisher_domain>/robots.txt` or can be found through a quick Google search.

-There are two types of sitemaps we care about: Sitemaps that span the whole site and sitemaps that link to current articles(Sometimes called Google News Maps).
-Current sitemaps might span a few days up to months.
-All of these variants are fine, just start with what is in front of you.
-Fundus has native support for recursive sitemaps, you don't need to worry about these.
-Unfortunately, the formats vary quite a lot across publishers.
-But this is not a big concern, most sitemaps work fine with no additional tinkering.

 For the Los Angeles Times, jumping to the end of their [robots.txt](https://www.latimes.com/robots.txt) gives us the following information.